A review of Australia, Oceania, and Antartica. Students examine geography, history, society, culture, and economics.

-The Pacific Countries: History and Its Influence
+Australia and Oceania: History and Its Influence

 Students explore the early history of Australia, New Zealand, and the Pacific islands, including the early inhabitants and how they got there.
 Then they learn about the colonization that begin in 1788 and the later decolonization.
 They study the history of immigration throughout Australia's history.
 Then they read and create a timeline of New Zealand history.
 Finally, they research one event and explain its importance.

-The Pacific Countries: Government and Economy
+Australia and Oceania: Government and Economy

 Students learn about the government and economy of Australia and New Zealand.
 Then they compare and contrast the two.
 Next, they explore the relationship between the governments of the two countries and explain its effect on their economies.
 Finally, students describe how the rich natural resources of the region contribute to their economies.

-The Pacific Countries: Society and Culture
+Australia and Oceania: Society and Culture

 Students learn about the Aboriginal art of Australia.
 Then they explore the Maori art of New Zealand, writing a description of raranga (weaving) and whakairo (carving).
 Finally, they choose another aspect of Maori culture, research it, and write a report, which they present to their classmates.

 Students explore the physical geography of Antarctica, particularly its climate.
 Then they learn about the history of exploration on the continent.
 Next, they learn about the environmental issue of melting polar ice and its connection to human activity.
 Finally, students research and develop a travel plan for a trip to Antarctica.